 Friction Coefficients at the Interface

 Friction is subject to high variability.
-Therefore, to ensure safety in the design calculations, it should be assumed that is at the minimum of its range, and the surface roughness of interfaces should be taken into account.
-It should be remembered that although an increase in surface roughness increases the slip coefficient, it also increases the preload loss due to embedding which can be the more important effect (see Subsection 6.4.2).
+Therefore, to ensure safety in the design calculations, it is assumed that is at the minimum of its range, and it is important that the surface roughness of interfaces is taken into account.
+It is important to remember that although an increase in surface roughness increases the slip coefficient, it also increases the preload loss due to embedding which can be the more important effect (see Section 6.4.2).

 Annex C lists typical friction coefficients for commonly used joint materials.